-Your account must have a positive balance.
+The current balance must be positive.
 An overdrawn will result in an immediate decline.

-At the time of the check, have at least 2 to 3 times the amount of the new loan payment in your account.
+At the time of the check, have at least 2 to 3 times the amount of the new payment.
 If you do not, you may be declined.
-Do not move forward with the check if your balance does not reflect at least twice the new payment.
+Do not move forward with the review with less than twice the new payment.

-If the new payment is $400, then you should try to have $800 to $1,200 in the account to help insure you will pass a Decisionlogic check.
+If the new payment is $400, then you should try to have $800 to $1,200 available to help insure you will pass a Decisionlogic verification.
 If you have less, it puts the closing at a higher risk and your recent activity will then be very closely reviewed in the decision process.

 2. No Negative Days.

-Your account should not have ended the day negative in the last week.
-On statements, negative days usually appear towards the end of the statement.
+The most recent week should have no negative days.
+On statements they usually appear towards the end of the statement.

-Negative days in the last week will not automatically result in your approval being reversed and declined.
-One overdrawn day for a small amount and NSF will often be overlooked.
+Don’t worry too much.
+Any in the last week will not automatically result in your approval being reversed and declined.
+One overdrawn for a small amount and NSF will often be overlooked.
 If you had more than one overdrawn day, the risk of a reversal of the approval increases.
-You definitely want less than 5 total negative days in any of the last 3 months bank statements to close the loan.
+You want a maximum of 5 total negatives in any of the last 3 months bank statements to get funding.

 3. Strong Average Balances

 The current month’s average daily balances should be strong.
 The amount depends a lot on your overall business sales and any new debt.
-For smaller businesses getting a loan less than $25,000, the average daily balance could be as low as $1,000 and still be approved.
+For smaller businesses getting less than $25,000, it can be as low as $1,000 and still be approved.
 Pay close attention to this if your business has had recent low sales.

 Businesses with higher annual revenues must have higher average balances in their checking account.